microsoft/rnx-kit/.changeset/fresh-owls-reflect.md

 "@rnx-kit/jest-preset": patch
 ---

-`@office-iss/react-native-win32` needs to be transformed because it contains Flow typed files
+`@office-iss/react-native-win32` and `react-native-macos` need to be transformed because they contain Flow typed files